grafana/grafana/docs/sources/dashboards/dashboard-public/index.md

 ## Custom branding

 If you're a Grafana Enterprise customer, you can use custom branding to change the appearance of a public dashboard footer.
-For more information, refer to [Configure custom branding][custom branding].
+For more information, refer to [Configure custom branding](ref:custom-branding).

-{{% docs/reference %}}
-[caching]: "/docs/grafana/ -> /docs/grafana/<GRAFANA_VERSION>/administration/data-source-management#query-and-resource-caching"
-[caching]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA_VERSION>/administration/data-source-management#query-and-resource-caching"

-[dashboard sharing]: "/docs/grafana/ -> /docs/grafana/<GRAFANA_VERSION>/dashboards/share-dashboards-panels"
-[dashboard sharing]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/visualizations/dashboards/share-dashboards-panels"

-[dashboards insights documentation]: "/docs/grafana/ -> /docs/grafana/<GRAFANA_VERSION>/dashboards/assess-dashboard-usage#dashboard-insights"
-[dashboards insights documentation]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/visualizations/dashboards/assess-dashboard-usage#dashboard-insights"

-[custom branding]: "/docs/grafana/ -> /docs/grafana/<GRAFANA_VERSION>/setup-grafana/configure-grafana/configure-custom-branding"
-[custom branding]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA_VERSION>/setup-grafana/configure-grafana/configure-custom-branding"
-{{% /docs/reference %}}